 If you need help shoveling, call Recreation & Parks at 703-248-5077 (TTY 711) for a list of teens who are available for hire.

 Snowplows push snow, they do not remove it.
-Snow windrows or mounds will continue to be created each time the trucks plow the street, including the final pass after the snow quits falling.
-Unfortunately, if you clear this windrow before the final pass, trucks will create another windrow on their next pass.
+Snow mounds are created each time the trucks plow the street, including the final pass after the snow stops falling.
+Unfortunately, if you clear the snow mounds before the final pass, trucks will create another snow mound on its next pass.
 If you must shovel before that final pass, it will help if you shovel snow to the right side of your driveway as you stand facing the street.